 Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.
-As set out in Part one of this guidance, schools should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school, including intimate personal relationships (see also sections on child sexual exploitation and child criminal exploitation at paragraphs 33-39).
+As set out in Part one of this guidance, schools should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school, including intimate personal relationships.